adb014/nsf2x/README.txt

    Infinite : NSF2X will run until the end of the conversion regardless of the number of exceptions.

+   Always use external PST helper function .......................................
+   This options concerns conversion to PST format.
+The possible options are

+   Yes : The mail will all be stored to a temporary location and an external helper function will be called for the conversion of these EML files to the PST format.

+   If you repeatly get the message "File does not exist error (259)" repeatedly from the MIMEConvertCDParts function, then this option can be used to avoid it.

+   The downside of this option is that additional disk space if needed to store the temporary EML files.

+   No : If Outlook is the same bitness as NSF2X, then NSF2X will convert directly to the PST format.
+Otherwise an external helper function will be used.

    9. Enter the source path of the temporary location with the "*.nsf" files
   --------------------------------------------------------------------------